Odonno/gitter-bot-how-to/README.md

 # Prerequisites

-* You are going to need a GitHub account that you want to post to your Gitter Rooms.
-While you could use your own account, this may be confusing to your users, so a new, separate account may be better.
+* **A GitHub account** to post to your Gitter rooms.
+While you could use your own account, this may be confusing to your users, so a new, separate account may be better
-  * Once you have created your new GitHub account, log into the [Developer Gitter](https://developer.gitter.im/docs/welcome) page, and then access this [page](https://developer.gitter.im/apps) and take a note of the accounts Personal Access Token
+* Once you have created your new GitHub account, log into the [Developer Gitter](https://developer.gitter.im/docs/welcome) page, and then access this [page](https://developer.gitter.im/apps) and take a note of the accounts **Personal Access Token**
-* You are going to need somewhere to host your hubot instance.
-For example, you can host on [Heroku](https://dashboard.heroku.com/)
+* You are going to need a **cloud infrastructure** somewhere to host your hubot instance.
+For example, you can host on [Heroku](https://dashboard.heroku.com/) or on [Azure](https://azure.microsoft.com/), or on your own

 # Setup